-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-In review, Defcon mostly republishes news articles related to nuclear issues from credible sources that range from left-leaning such as Newsweek, least biased such as the Associated Press and right-leaning such as the Washington Times.
-There is minimal use of loaded words and any loaded language is dependent on the source they are republishing.
+In review, Defcon mostly republishes news articles related to nuclear issues from credible sources that range from left-leaning such as Newsweek, least biased such as the Associated Press, and right-leaning such as the Washington Times.
+There is minimal use of loaded words, and any loaded language is dependent on the source they are republishing.
 We could not find any instances of failed fact checks from this source.
 Defcon also has a community forum that discusses related topics (you might find a tinfoil hat or two in these groups).

 Failed Fact Checks